openGemini/data-migration-tools/README.md

     	Optional: the retention policy to read (requires -database) -start string
-    	Optional: the start time to read (RFC3339 format) -to string
+    	Optional: the start time to read (RFC3339 format) -mode string
+      Optional: whether to enable debug log or not (set as "Debug" to enable it) -to string
     	Destination host to write data to (default "127.0.0.1:8086",which is the openGemini service default address)
 ```